MapColonies/developer-portal/docs/getting-started/3d/services/csw_service.md

 | GetRepositoryItem | GET (KVP) |
 | GetDomain | GET (KVP) / POST (XML) / SOAP |

-**_How can I see the records??_**
+**_Retrieve the records_**

-You need to send a post request with xml describing the specific records you want.
+In order to retrieve the records, You need to send a post request with xml describing the specific records you want.

 Of course, you have to add the authentication stage in order to get answer.